Updated March 2022

 Even if your dog is healthy, keeping him that way will occasionally require some medication in the form of pills.
-Unfortunately, we can’t reason will our pooch and convince him his regular worming tablet is for his own good.
-We can’t hand him the pill and a glass of water and expect him to wash it down.
+We can’t reason with our dogs and convince him the tablet is for his own good.
 So how do we get our dogs to take their pills without spitting them out!

 There are two main methods: